Movement Exposed / Critical Space

 The texts issued within the critical space of Movement Exposed are written by a team of experienced and upcoming performing arts critics.
 We follow the developments in the – live or mediated – performing arts.
 We encourage writers to contribute to the body of knowledge of the performing arts.
 We strive to work with a diverse and qualified pool of writers and are looking for new voices.
-Occasionally we publish texts that already appeared in other media.
+Occasionally we publish translations of texts that already appeared in other media.